LoyolaChicagoBooks/introcs-csharp/rst/problem-solving-replace.rst

 static function to generate the new string.

-For simplicity at the moment we will only change the first occurence, and for now we will assume the replacement makes sense.
+For simplicity at the moment we will only change the first occurrence, and for now we will assume the replacement makes sense.
 The following heading
 (with documentation) should work: